vipulnaik/working-drafts/lesswrong/the-case-for-mental-strength.md

 Please use the table of contents to navigate the post.
 The first section provides a few angles from which to think about mental strength.
-The second section talks about the relationship between mental strength and the LessWrong/rationality cluster.
+In the second section, I talk a little more about what I like about the "mental strength" concept and some of its implications.
+The third section talks about the relationship between mental strength and the LessWrong/rationality cluster.

 ## Relation between mental strength and other concepts